eweinhaus/collabcanvas-app/README.md

 - Variants: All CSS color names (e.g., dodgerblue, crimson, skyblue)
 - Hex codes: #FF0000, #0000FF, etc.

+### Grid Layout Commands

+Create organized grids of shapes with a single command:

+**Basic Grids:**
+- "Create a 3x3 grid of red squares"
+- "Create a 5x5 grid of blue circles"
+- "Create a 2x4 grid of green rectangles"

+**Custom Positioning:**
+- "Create a 3x3 grid of red squares at 400, 300"
+- "Create a 4x2 grid of purple circles at 100, 200"

+**Custom Spacing:**
+- "Create a 3x3 grid with 150 pixel spacing"
+- "Create a 5x2 grid of circles with 200 spacing"

+**Combined Parameters:**
+- "Create a 4x4 grid of blue triangles at 500, 400 with 120 spacing"

+**Grid Specifications:**
+- Maximum grid size: 20×20 (up to 100 shapes total)
+- Spacing range: 10-500 pixels (default: 120px)
+- All grid shapes created in a single batch operation
+- Changes sync instantly to all users

 ### How to Use

 1. Click the AI chat icon to open the panel